 Skip to Main Content

-Zotero for Mac: The Built-In PDF Reader
+Zotero for Mac: The Built-In PDF, HTML, & EPUB Reader

 Zotero is a free application that can collect, organize, annotate, cite, and share research.
+While Zotero for Mac has the same functionality as Zotero for Windows, there will be some differences.

 Colorful, decorative horizontal line.